kainisoft/augment-chat/client/web/angular/ANGULAR_IMPLEMENTATION_PLAN.md

 # Angular Implementation Plan

 ## Overview
 This document outlines the detailed implementation plan for the Angular web client.
-The implementation uses Angular 20+ with standalone components, providing a modern, performant, and type-safe chat application interface.
+The implementation uses Angular 20+ with standalone components, providing a modern, performant, and type-safe chat application interface that integrates seamlessly with the existing NestJS microservice architecture.

 ## Technology Stack